Founded in 2010 Under the High Patronage of

 the Pontifical Council for Culture (Pontificium Consilium de Cultura)

-The fourth edition of the International Catholic Film Festival will be held from Monday 24th June to Wednesday 26th June 2013 at the Vatican Auditorium.
+The fifth edition of the International Catholic Film Festival was held from Friday, 20th of June to Wednesday, 25th of June 2014 to the Vatican, SS Maria Bambina.

 The event started with the intention of giving space to producers and filmmakers, documentaries, docu-fiction, TV series, short films and programs that promote universal moral values and positive models.